-Criteria Currently in the Rubric Next Steps for Educators Focus on Major Work (Non-Negotiable) This program currently is reviewed as "No" for this criterion because the materials are supplemental and do not devote the majority of class time to the major work of the grade.
-Items are included before the grade level in which they are introduced in the standards.
-Since these materials received a "No" for this indicator, the current weakness will likely remain and should be addressed by adjusting or supplementing with stronger programs.
-Consistent, Coherent Content (Non-Negotiable) This program currently is reviewed as "No" for this criterion because the materials were consistently found to address individual topics, not to connect the major content to the supporting content.
-All activities focus on the topic to be mastered without making connections.
+Criteria Currently in the Rubric Next Steps for Educators Focus on Major Work (Non-Negotiable) This program currently is reviewed as Yes for this criteria because the materials devote a vast majority of class time to the major work of grade 8.
+Make sure to review all assessment materials to ensure alignment to new clarifications/limitations and the revised, as well as, the placement of standards by grade/course.
+Consistent, Coherent Content (Non-Negotiable) This program currently is reviewed as No for this criteria because supporting content is not always connected to major content.
+Connections made between domains are minimal.
 Since these materials received a "No" for this indicator, the current weakness will likely remain and should be addressed by adjusting or supplementing with stronger programs.

-Instructional Materials Review for CCSS Alignment in Mathematics Grades 3-5
+Instructional Materials Review for CCSS Alignment in Mathematics Grade 8